patricklucas/apper/README.md

 The primary encapsulation unit is a Python module: Create functions using the provided dectorators in a module, then create an Apper instance, passing it a dictionary of the form `path_prefix -> module`.

+Apper's only dependency is [WebOb](http://www.webob.org/), and can be installed with `pip install webob`.

 Mini-Framework Mini-Example
 =======